FAU-LAP/DemoSMU/README.md

 This repo contains all necessary information to build and use the DemoSMU, a tiny source-measure unit (source and measure voltage &amp; current) built from an Arduino Nano 33 IoT.

+<video src="Images\DemoSMU_IV_curve.mp4" style="width: 75%; height: auto;" controls></video>

+Here we use the DemoSMU to perform a simple current-voltage measurement of a diode using NOMAD CAMELS to control the instrument.

 ## Arduino Nano 33 IoT

 The Arduino Nano 33 IoT is a small, powerful board based on the SAMD21 microcontroller.
 The board operates at 3.3V and has a variety of analog and digital pins for interfacing with sensors and other components.
 It costs around 20€ to 30€.